Skip to content

 Final Advice: Don’t Fear 3:1

-• Focus on ensuring the antenna radiates well and keeps noise low.
+• Focus on ensuring the antenna radiates well and keeps common-mode noise low.

 Summary

 If you're struggling on 80m or 30m with an EFOC29, start by moving the choke, double-checking your radiator length, and optimizing the feedpoint height.
-Consider a stub if you're chasing a flatter 80m curve.
-The system is well-designed and usually only needs minor tweaks.
+Avoid adding short coax stubs as a quick fix unless they have been properly calculated and verified.
+The system is well-designed and usually only needs minor installation tweaks.

 Mini-FAQ